ofmla/devito-wiki/Continuous-Integration-in-Devito.md

   * [ ] maybe we should develop our own layer on top of these, in lack of an alternative...
 * [ ] Steal useful ideas for CI from other open source projects?
 * [x] Remove the now obsolete DEVITO_BACKEND env var from the workflow files
-* [ ] Write documentation about we can explicitly stop/restart the background processes (Is this the Devito daemon?)
 * [ ] Review and clean up various workflows.
 This includes updating out of date/obsolete actions.
 * [x] Move Docker GPU workflow to another machine
 * [ ] Migrate CI-mpi to our own runners?
 (TBD)